VivekVijayan22/Festive_Sales_Campaign_Analytics/README.md

 These insights can help AtliQ Mart make informed decisions for future promotional activities, optimize resource allocation, and improve overall sales performance.

-## Conclusion

-Overall, the analysis provides valuable insights into the performance of promotional campaigns conducted by AtliQ Mart during Diwali 2023 and Sankranti 2024.
-By leveraging data analytics, AtliQ Mart can enhance its marketing strategies, attract more customers, and drive higher sales during festive seasons.

-## Additional Insights

-In addition to the main business requests, the following recommended insights were explored during the analysis:

-### Store Performance Analysis
+## Store Performance Analysis

-- **Top 10 Stores by Incremental Revenue (IR):** Identify the top-performing stores in terms of incremental revenue generated from promotions.
+- Bengaluru has the highest number of stores (10), followed by Chennai (8) and Hyderabad (7).

+- The top 10 stores generating the highest incremental revenue are mainly located in Bengaluru, Chennai, and Mysuru.

-- **Bottom 10 Stores by Incremental Sold Units (ISU):** Identify the stores with the lowest performance in terms of incremental sold units during the promotional period.
+ - The bottom 10 stores with the lowest incremental sold units (ISU) are mostly from Trivandrum, Mangalore, and Vijayawada.

-- **City-wise Store Performance:** Analyze how store performance varies by city and identify any common characteristics among top-performing stores.
+- Focus on categories that bring the highest Incremental Revenue (IR) — such as Grocery & Staples, Home Appliances, and Combo1.

+- Give priority to cities with the highest incremental revenue percentage, especially Madurai, Chennai, and Bengaluru.

 ### Promotion Type Analysis